 -v flag to get it to display the progress of the recording.

 By default, you will need to specify the coordinates of the recording area and the width and height for byzanz to work.
 Won’t it be great if there is a GUI tool that you can use to record a window?
-Thanks to user Rob W and MHC on AskUbuntu, here is the bash script that you can use as a GUI for Byzanz.
+Here is the bash script that you can use as a GUI for Byzanz.

 Open a text editor and paste the following code to it: